-Public notices for all River to Sea TPO meetings are distributed and/or posted on the TPO website at least five (5) business days in advance.
+Public notices for all River to Sea TPO meetings are distributed via email and for posted on the TPO website at least five (5) business days in advance.
 Notices are also distributed to media outlets and made available for posting in public locations such as libraries.
 Notices include the date, time, and location for the event, a brief description of the purpose and a list of action items to be considered.